sbt/sbt-avro/README.rst

 Overview
 ========

-sbt-avro is a plugin for `sbt`_-0.13 for generating the Java sources for Avro_ schemas and protocols.
+sbt-avro is a `sbt` plugin for generating the Java sources for Avro schemas and protocols.
 It tries to be clever in compiling schemas with referenced types before dependent ones.

 .. _sbt: http://www.scala-sbt.org/